Controlling VOC Emissions from Process Unit Turnaround and Vacuum-Producing Systems in Petroleum Refineries

 - Beaumont-Port Arthur area (Hardin, Jefferson, and Orange Counties)

-- Corpus Christi area (Rules apply in Nueces County)
+- Corpus Christi area (Rules only apply in Nueces County)

 - El Paso area (El Paso County)